Unpacking exceptional healthcare logos

 Function Health logo

-Investing early in one's health can have compounding results over time, and Function's logo cleverly shows this improving, gap-closing trajectory.
+Investing early in one's health can have compounding results over time, and Function's logo cleverly shows this gap-closing trajectory.
+The circle with improving coverage represents their belief that health depends on awareness, and that deepest awareness can be achieved through whole body lab testing.

 27. Out-of-Pocket Health